 Among other key policy responsibilities, CJPME’s board appoints the president, and oversees the responsible use of CJPME finances.
 The current CJPME board members – with date of induction to the Board – are introduced below.
-All but one of the board members are listed:

 JEFFREY AYOUB - April 2008